styler00dollar/CenDetect/README.md

 ## Windows
 ```
-# Install torch and mmcv with the commands above
+# Install PyTorch and mmcv with the commands above
 # Download and install Cuda 11.1 (https://developer.nvidia.com/cuda-11.1.0-download-archive)
 # Reboot
 # Download Build Tools (https://visualstudio.microsoft.com/visual-cpp-build-tools/)
 # Select the first thing with C++ inside the installer and install
 # Reboot

-# If anaconda is used, activate env
+# If Anaconda is used, activate env
 conda activate mmdetection

 pip install mmcv-full